-The company is facing severe financial crunch in view of the heavy financial lossessuffered by the Company in previous years it is facing liquidity crunch and the workingof the company has been badly affected and the manufacturing operations were closed downdue to non-availability of the adequate working capital moreover seizure of the plant bythe PF and other authorities is continuing.
-The Company is a sick industrial company underthe provisions of SICA.
-The BIFR vide hearing held on 6th Jan.
-2010 hasappointed IDBI as the Operating Agency to work out a rehabilitation scheme for the Companyfor its revival.
-Your Company has obtained unsecured loans of Rs.
-2862.62 Lakhs from thestrategic investors private limited companies and from these funds it has settled thesecured loan liabilities of the State Bank of India 1DBI etc. MPS1SCetc Your directors place on record their sincere thanks to the lenders for theirconfidence in the management of the company.
+The company is facing severe financial crunch in view of the heavy financial lossessuffered by the Company in previous years it is facing liquidity crunch and the workingof the company has been badly affected and the manufacturing operations were closed downdue to non-availability of the adequate working capital.
+Your Company has obtainedunsecured loans of Rs.
+2870.17 Lakhs from the strategic investors and from these funds ithas settled the secured loan liabilities of the State Bank of India 1DBI etc. MPS1SCetc Your directors place on record their sincere thanks to the lenders for theirconfidence in the management of the company.
 The Company is obliged to repay the loansand/or issue equity shares to the strategic investors.

 B. Industry Structure and developments:

-Your company was having status as a major player in heavy/medium/light commercialvehicle segment tractor segment and utility vehicle segment.
-Since it has closed downthe production activities its most of the existingmarketing network has been totallydisturbed and it has to take effective steps to furtherestablish its products in themarket when it would be able to resume the productionactivities.
+Since the Company has closed down the production activities its most of the existingmarketing network has been totally disturbed and it has to take effective steps to furtherestablish its products in the market when it would be able to resume the productionactivities.

 C. Risk and Concerns:

-Your company was catering the needs of almost all sector of industry.
-As the Company splants is closed down due to non-availability of working capital seizure of the same bythe various authorities and presently the Company is having target to come out with thesituation.
-In the present scenario it is very difficult as well as risky for themanagement of the company to re-establish and compete with the existing players in themarket.
-Moreover in the changing design and technology in the automobile sectors thecompany may need to modernize its plant with the huge investment.
-Further that apart fromthe normal risk demand-supply conditions raw material prices changes in government regulations taxregimes and economic developments within the country and globally mayhave direct or indirect impact on the operations of the Company.
-The Company proposes tosubmit application under section 10 of the Insolvency and Bankruptcy Code 2016 and submitthe resolution plan for approval for continuing status of the going concern and to come inbusiness in proper manner.
+As the Companys plants is closed down due to non-availability of working capitaland presently the Company is having target to come out with the situation.
+In the presentscenario it is very difficult as well as risky for the management of the company tore-establish and compete with the existing players in the market.
+Moreover in thechanging design and technology in the automobile sectors the company may need tomodernize its plant with the huge investment.
+Further that apart from the normal riskdemand-supply conditions raw material prices changes in government regulations taxregimes and economic developments within the country and globally may have direct orindirect impact on the operations of the Company.

 EXTRACT OF ANNUAL RETURN